 March Madness is not for the faint of heart.
 It’s a massive tournament with 68 teams taking part, and even for the most die-hard fans, it tends to get a bit much at times.
-Shaquille O’Neal has made it clear on his podcast that he has absolutely no interest in covering it from an analyst’s point of view.
+Shaquille O’Neal made it clear on his podcast last month that he had absolutely no interest in covering it this year from an analyst’s point of view.

 His main reason for that does seem pretty reasonable when we look at it.
 He simply said there are way too many teams to learn and figure out, and Shaq said he simply cannot be bothered to put in the extra hours to research and “do homework” on all the teams.